bkryzz/modcel/README.md

   Geometry & topology: each cell in the model occupies a site of a regular lattice and “knows” its connectivity to neighbor cells, allowing distributed effects

------ In V1.0 only 2D was implemented with diamond sym
+----- In V1.0 only 2D was implemented with diamond symmetry

 ----- In V2.0 the 2D/3D model introduced Voronoi tessellation

 ----- In V2.4 the 2D/3D model restored also square/cube

   Chemistry: reaction-diffusion equations describing the flux of chemicals can be coupled to the spatial matrix

 ----- In V1.0 only one tracer 2D field wass implemented

 ----- In V2.0 glucose/oxygen/activ/necro implemented

 ----- In V2.4 the interface to CellML was initiated

 ***